- Date & Time

 - e-mail us

 Volunteers help protect and restore endangered plant and wildlife habitat at Abbotts Lagoon, the Lighthouse Bluffs, and other high value habitat areas at Point Reyes National Seashore.
 Visit some of the most beautiful areas in the park and learn about local plant ecology while you work alongside park staff to carry out ecological restoration projects.
 We encourage volunteers nine years of age and older of all backgrounds and experience levels to participate.
 Tools, gloves, and training are provided.
-Participants are advised to wear long pants, sturdy shoes, and other seasonally appropriate clothing, as well as to bring lunch and water.
+Participants are advised to wear sturdy shoes, long pants, long-sleeved tops, and other seasonally appropriate clothing (i.e., extra warm/windproof layers), as well as to bring lunch and water.
 Get involved, meet new people, and make a positive impact on your environment!

-Please join us for our next Habitat Restoration Program (HRP) volunteer workday on Sunday, October 29, 2017, for a workday removing invasive plants.
-More details will be available in mid-October.
+Please join us for our next Habitat Restoration Program (HRP) volunteer workday on Sunday, February 11, 2018.
+More details will be available in late January or early February.

 If you are interested in helping restore habitat at Point Reyes, but can't participate on Sundays, join us for Third Thursday Weeders workdays, which are held on the third Thursdays of some months.